Thiago88Code/rock-paper-scissor/README.md

 ### 📋 Prerequisites

-You must have Node and Npm previously installed.
+You must have Node and Npm installed.
 Recomended Node version: 20.0.0

 ### 🔧 Installing all dependencies using npm: